onsonr/sonr/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/8d0b17e889942889c5b6e632da09bd597efd84c4.svg "Repobeats analytics image")

-## Components

-### `sonrd`

-The main blockchain node that runs the `sonr` chain.
-It is responsible for maintaining the state of the chain, including IPFS based vaults, and did documents.

-### `vault`

-The `vault` is a wasm module that is compiled and deployed to IPFS on behalf of the user.
-It is responsible for storing and retrieving encrypted data.

-- SQLite Database backend
-- Encryption via admonition
-- Authentication via webauthn
-- Authorization via Macroons
-- HTTP API

 ## Acknowledgements

 Sonr would not have been possible without the direct and indirect support of the following individuals: